 How does DEET work?
 The chemical compound interferes with these pests’ ability to identify us as potential prey.
 While mosquitoes may land on someone who has applied a DEET-based repellent, they usually won’t bite.

 However, it’s always prudent to get guidance from a reliable healthcare provider or pest control agency before using any kind of chemical repellent.
-If you simply don’t want to use chemicals on your body or around your home, there are other options.
+If you simply don’t want to use chemicals on your body or around your home, there are other options – like calling in the experts.

 Lemon eucalyptus is an EPA-registered repellent that the CDC has found to be moderately effective at deterring mosquitoes.
 Catnip oil, lemongrass oil and peppermint oil have been found in some studies to have similar effects.